mpangas/codir/README.md

 ## Description

-Codir allows users to post and rate coding tutorials from around the Internet.
-Our goal is to create a centralized location to find the best tutorials for a variety of programming languages, libraries, frameworks, and other technologies.
-Users can indicate their preferred style of learning, experience level, and desired timeframe, allowing them to be matched to the perfect tutorials.
+Codir is a platform for discovering and sharing coding tutorials from around the web.
+It aims to create a one-stop destination for developers to find high-quality, relevant tutorials for a wide range of programming languages, libraries, frameworks, and other technologies.
+<br /><br />
+With Codir, users can easily find tutorials tailored to their preferred learning style, experience level, and desired duration.
+Whether you're a beginner just starting out or an experienced developer looking to expand your skills, Codir has something for everyone.

 ## Contributors